Bankoga/golem/docs/config.md

 # Configs

+Golems configs are based on a composable field component grouping system where each piece can be eventually subjected to an evolutionary algorithm for architecture design, or multi-golem architecture combining.
+Ultimately however, there are two types of configs that define a type of golem.

-Golem processing matrices are defined via module function configs.
+- Module Configs: Golem processing matrix components (groups) and their interconnections are defined via module function configs.
+A module config determines the internal properties of object, sans Links
+- Type Configs: Each type of golem corresponds to a specific set of interconnected functions.
+Each function is defined via a key that corresponds to some module config, with the connections between modules largely being defined here.

 ## Properties

-Each config has the following properties
+Each Module config has the following properties

 - Name: The primary id, and semantic label for the module
 - Purpose: A description of what the module does at a high level within the cognitive matrix